Jesus Himself demonstrated how to defeat the devil.

 Notice what David also wrote, in verse 11: “Moreover by them Your servant is warned, and in keeping them there is great reward.”

 Whom have I in heaven but you?
 And there is nothing on earth that I desire besides you.
 (Psalm 73:25)

 Do you want to know how to defeat the devil?

 Simple: just read through a bunch of Scriptures like that one every morning.
 That’s what I do, every day.
 Like an arrow released by an archer, this simple practice of Scripture memory every morning sets the trajectory for my whole day.
 My mind is so saturated with the Word of God, the devil can’t get a word in edgewise!

-I could dump a truckload of Scriptures on you to support what I’ve said, but that would be rude.
-I believe I can make my point with just one:
+Rather than dumping a truckload of Scriptures on you to support what I’ve said, I believe I can make my point with just one:

 4 Rejoice in the Lord always.
 Again I will say, rejoice!
 5 Let your gentle spirit be known to all men.
 The Lord is at hand.
 6 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.
 7 And the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
 (Philippians 4:4-7)